-Our future success will depend on our ability to reduce our dependence on our direct access arrangement (DAA) products by developing new ICs and product enhancements that achieve market acceptance in a timely and cost-effective manner.
-The development of mixed-signal ICs is highly complex, and we occasionally have experienced delays in completing the development and introduction of new products and product enhancements.
+Our future success will depend on our ability to reduce our dependence on our DAA products by developing new ICs and product enhancements that achieve market acceptance in a timely and cost-effective manner.
+The development of mixed-signal integrated circuits (ICs) is highly complex, and we occasionally have experienced delays in completing the development and introduction of new products and product enhancements.
 Successful product development and market acceptance of our products depend on a number of factors, including:

-- changing requirements of customers within the communications markets; - accurate prediction of market requirements; - timely completion and introduction of new designs; - timely qualification and certification of our ICs for use in our customers' products;

-- commercial acceptance and volume production of the products into which our ICs will be incorporated; - availability of foundry and assembly capacity; - achievement of high manufacturing yields; - quality, price, performance, power use and size of our products; - availability, quality, price and performance of competing products and technologies; - our customer service and support capabilities and responsiveness; - successful development of our relationships with existing and potential customers; and - changes in technology, industry standards or end-user preferences.
+- o changing requirements of customers within the wireline, wireless communications and optical networking markets; - o accurate prediction of market requirements; - o timely completion and introduction of new designs; - o timely qualification and certification of our ICs for use in our customers' products; - o commercial acceptance and volume production of the products into which our ICs will be incorporated; - o availability of foundry and assembly capacity; - o achievement of high manufacturing yields; - o quality, price, performance, power use and size of our products; - o availability, quality, price and performance of competing products and technologies; - o our customer service and support capabilities and responsiveness; - o successful development of our relationships with existing and potential customers; and - o changes in technology, industry standards or end-user preferences.

-We cannot provide any assurance that products which we recently have developed or may develop in the future will achieve market acceptance.
-We have introduced to market or are in development of many ICs including:
+We cannot provide any assurance that new products which we recently have developed or may develop in the future will achieve market acceptance.
+We have introduced to market or are in development of many new ICs including:

-- a family of RF synthesizers, which are used to generate high frequency signals that are used in wireless communications systems to select a particular radio channel; - an Aero-TM- Transceiver chipset, providing a highly integrated radio communication section of a GSM wireless handset with versatile interfaces to other electronic sections of the handset; - an ISOmodem, which is a miniaturized modem that can be embedded in electronic devices with low transmission requirements, such as credit card verification devices, to provide quick network access; - a higher speed ISOmodem product to serve additional embedded modem markets where faster transmission is required such as next generation set-top boxes; - a family of ProSLIC products, which provides dial tone, busy tone, caller ID and ring signal functions at the source end of the telephone addressing long-haul and short-haul applications; - a Digital Subscriber Line, or DSL, Analog Front End providing a highly integrated interface for DSL modems with legacy support for traditional analog phone line functionality; and a family of optical networking products, which features highly integrated physical layer and clock circuits designed for SONET/ATM routers, multiplexers, digital cross connects and optical transceiver modules.
+- o an AeroTM GSM transceiver chipset, providing a highly integrated radio communication section of a GSM wireless handset with versatile interfaces to other electronic sections of the handset; - o a family of RF synthesizers, which are used to generate high frequency signals that are used in wireless communications systems to select a particular radio channel; - o an ISOmodem, which is a miniaturized modem that can be embedded in electronic devices with low transmission requirements, such as credit card verification devices, to provide quick network access; - o a higher speed ISOmodem product to serve additional embedded modem markets demanding faster transmission requirements such as next generation set-top boxes; - o a ProSLIC product, which provides dial tone, busy tone, caller ID and ring signal functions at the source end of the telephone; - o a family of optical networking products, which feature highly integrated physical layer circuits designed for SONET/ATM routers, multiplexers, digital cross connects and optical transceiver modules; and - o a Digital Subscriber Line (DSL) Analog Front End providing a highly integrated interface for DSL modems with legacy support for traditional analog phone line functionality.